simonpara/Fast-MPC/README.md

 # Fast-MPC

 Fast-MPC is a computational strategy for Bayesian Model Averaging (BMA) that exploits existing MCMC software and combines model-specific posteriors post-hoc.

+It is currently only a collection of useful functions, but the long-term plan is to turn it into a proper python package.

+It currently implements two different estimators: the standard harmonic mean and the learnt harmonic mean (from https://arxiv.org/abs/2111.12720).
+You can use either one or the other to evaluate the model marginal posterior distribution.

 --------------------------------